Licensed Veterinary Technician

 Ashley grew up in Laurens, SC with both parents and a sister.
 Her family frequently had baby goats in the house that needed extensive care.
 Her interest in school included showing livestock, being very active in FFA and 4-H (on local/state and national levels).

-She now lives with her parents, Daisy May, her 12 year old Basset Hound, Hank, her 2 year old pit mix/rescue baby, and 6 goats (Lizzy, Baby, Blondie, Mary Jane, Snickers, and Ranger).
+She now lives with her husband Brooks, Daisy May, her 12 year old Basset Hound, Hank, her 2 year old pit mix/rescue baby, and 6 goats (Lizzy, Baby, Blondie, Mary Jane, Snickers, and Ranger).
 Ashley’s goats are just pets that eat a lot of grass and feed!
 Daisy used to work as a herd dog when she was younger, but now just loves to lie in the sun.
 Hank, her crazy child, loves to learn new tricks, but is easily side-tracked.
 He can start learning a new trick, and out of no-where starts chasing a leaf or bug.
 Hank is the BEST cuddle buddy on rainy nights!

 Lynne has always harbored a deep passion for animal care, and wishes she could adopt every single pet in need of a home.
 She’s wanted to work with animals for almost 12 years, and is absolutely thrilled that her dreams in the veterinary field are finally coming true!
 She serves as a Veterinary Assistant here at Verdin Veterinary Services.